alumnamsc/Case-Study-Cyclistic/README.md

 ### Scenery

-I'm a junior data analyst working on the marketing analyst team at Cyclistic, a bike-sharing company in Chicago.
+I'm a junior data analyst working on the marketing analyst team at Cyclistic, a fictitious bike-sharing company in Chicago.
 The marketing director believes that the company's future success depends on maximizing the number of annual memberships.
 Therefore, my team wants to understand what differences exist in the use of Cyclistic bicycles between casual riders and annual members to design a new marketing strategy.

 ### Characters and teams